The 2017-2018 Committee can be reached on email@example.com, and consists of:

 In 2015 Lebogang was appointed as the Student Branch Coordinator in the Region 8 Student Activities committee and served in this role until December 2016.
 She is now the Student Branch Chapter Coordinator for Region 8 as well as a member on both the Humanitarian Activities and Women in Engineering Committees.

-She is an active member of the IEEE Germany Section, where she is currently the Chair of the IEEE Women in Engineering (WIE) Affinity Group and the Secretary of the IEEE Young Professionals Affinity Group.
-She has joined the IEEE R8 Women in Engineering Committee as the Outreach Officer.
+She is an active member of IEEE Jordan Section, where she is currently the Chair of IEEE JUST Women in Engineering (WIE) Affinity Group and she was a member of the organizing committee of the IEEE Jordan Students and Young Professionals Congress 2017 (JSYP).
+Hzar has volunteered as a graphic designer in IEEEXtreme 11.0, Jordan.